 • Gives you first-hand experience on both exams

 • Is the first step to successful prep

 The SAT/ACT Analytics Report

 • Provides side-by-side comparison of SAT and ACT performance

 • Pinpoints the topics and concepts that need attention

 • Helps to create a road map for excelling on the actual exams

-Contact Ivy League Wealth Strategies for additional information or to schedule your diagnostic exam.
+Contact Ivy League College Planning Strategies, Inc. for additional information or to schedule your diagnostic exam.

 Nearly every college freshman encounters a few surprises as they adjust to college life.
 Understanding the most common challenges can make the transition to college life go more smoothly for both students and their parents.
 Some common freshmen challenges include: